RahulSabinkar/javascript-course-notes/README.md

 let age = 23;              // Number Literal
-let isApproved = false;    // Boolean Literal let occupation;            // Undefined Variable let selectedCourse = null; // Clear Variable typeof name;               // Outputs Type of Variable
+let isApproved = false;    // Boolean Literal let occupation;            // Undefined Variable let selectedCourse = null; // Clearing the Variable typeof name;               // Outputs Type of Variable
 ```

 Unlike other programming languages, there are no two kinds of numbers like integers and floating points.
-All numbers come under the type of _number_.
+All numbers come under the type of **number**.

 ---